 Canadian-American actor Robert Goulet began his career on stage, enjoying steady work in theater productions in Canada.
 In 1959, as a virtual newcomer, Goulet was signed to play the part of Lancelot in the stage production Camelot opposite Richard Burton and Julie Andrews.
 His performance opened doors to film and television roles, including Brigadoon and Kiss Me, Kate.
 Goulet died on October 30, 2007 from a rare form of pulmonary fibrosis.

-He was born November 26, 1933, in Lawrence, Massachusetts.
-Robert was the only son born to working class parents, Joseph and Jeanette Goulet.
+Robert Goulet was born November 26, 1933, in Lawrence, Massachusetts.
+He was the only son born to working class parents, Joseph and Jeanette Goulet.
 From an early age, Joseph Goulet encouraged his son to sing in the local church choir.
 In 1947, Joseph died and the family moved to Edmonton, Alberta, Canada.
 A devastated 14-year-old Robert vowed to fulfill his dying father's wish, and began to wholeheartedly pursue music.

 After Camelot's run, Goulet was booked on The Danny Thomas Show and The Ed Sullivan Show, which made him a household name among American audiences.
 Shortly after, he embarked on a series of nightclub engagements, making his debut at New York's famous The Persian Room.

 Big Screen Debut